SovnSkyrim/Aldrnari/README.md

 Vampire lords and werewolves are currently being investigated due to a large amount of bug reports, so unless you want to actively help the development by submitting detailled bug reports, I strongly advise against running such builds.
 (Liches are fine though)

+What's wrong with them?
+They make your game freeze when they transform; and if you don't then you can't load savefiles after using the powers.

+The original transformation during the Companions questline is harmless.

 ### Community Discord?
 If you want to join the community discord; click [here](https://discord.gg/FAfPb9T)!